 North Cornwall · TR4

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Porthtowan, that work is shaped by the place itself — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward 1950s and 1960s coastal bungalows and modern coastal architect builds.
+Every Porthtowan project we take on begins with reading the local context — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward barn conversions inland and modern coastal architect builds.

 - Cornwall AONB